 ”How do I get in touch with you?”

 Email email@example.com.
 But please check below first!
 It will likely save time for both of us 🙂

 No commercial offers or spam please!

 I don’t prioritize responding fast to emails (unless it’s an existing engagement).
-But I try to get to inbox zero once per week.
-So if I don’t respond within a week, I might not respond at all.
+But I try to get to inbox zero once per week unless I’m on vacation.
+So if I don’t respond within a couple of weeks, I might not respond at all.

 ”Can you come and do a keynote/talk/workshop/course?”

 Possibly.
 Check the keynote/workshop FAQ.
 If the pricing is OK then either book me online (for remote stuff) or email me to check my availability (for in-person stuff).
 If you don’t get a response within a week, consider that a polite ”thanks, but I’m not available for this”.

 For one-off engagements check the keynote/workshop FAQ.
 If the pricing is OK then drop me an email.
 If you don’t get a response within a couple of weeks, consider that a polite ”thanks, but I’m not available for this”.

 For more long-running engagements reach out to firstname.lastname@example.org. (we have a bunch of awesome coaches at Crisp), or to me directly if you specifically want me to come.

 Thanks for asking!
 Yes, you can use any of my free online material as long as you cite the source.
 By default all my material is licensed under Creative Commons.